 The Winter Side of Whistler

-Are you eager to feel the crisp winter wind on your face, doing an activity that requires little skill and none of your own equipment?
-Simply head up to Whistler Blackcomb’s Coca-Cola® Tube Park, located at the Base II Zone on Blackcomb Mountain.
-Tubing is one fun activity where you can take the whole family, and slide down the hill on inflatable tubes together.
+Are you eager to feel the crisp winter wind on your face, doing an activity that requires little experience and none of your own equipment?
+Why not head up to Whistler Blackcomb’s Coca-Cola® Tube Park, located at the Base II Zone on Blackcomb Mountain.
+Tubing is one fun activity where you can take the whole family and slide down the hill on inflatable tubes together.
 It’s easily accessed from the Village at no cost via the Excalibur Gondola.
-Be sure to wear warm winter clothing, and for your comfort, a pair of goggles.
+Be sure to wear warm winter clothing, and for your comfort, a pair of goggles. whistlerblackcomb.com

-You can also rent snowshoes and trek through some of Ski Callaghan’s 35 km of maintained trails to enjoy the picturesque views.
+You can also rent snowshoes at the park and trek through some of Ski Callaghan’s 35 km of maintained trails to enjoy the picturesque views.
 Or, book a snowshoe tour with a local company and learn about the Callaghan Valley backcountry from a knowledgeable guide.

 To ramp up the fun factor for everyone, Ski Callaghan has dedicated toboggan runs for kids of all ages to enjoy.
 Feel like testing your cardio and marksmanship?
 Sign up for WOP’s Discover Biathlon program.
 Participants learn how to combine cross-country skate skiing around a short loop with shooting a rifle in the biathlon target range.

-Heli-skiing is one of the most memorable skiing or snowboarding experiences you will ever enjoy in the mountains.
+Heli-skiing is one of the most memorable skiing or snowboarding experiences to be had in the mountains.
 Led by experienced, certified instructors, guests venture into the immense wilderness of the B.C. backcountry aboard five- to 10-passenger helicopters.
 Untouched, big-mountain powder skiing and secluded tree skiing in small groups, spectacular scenery and a gourmet alpine lunch combine to complete your unforgettable backcountry ski day.
-A variety of tours is offered from intermediate-advanced to expert.
+A variety of tours is offered from intermediate-advanced to expert. whistlerheliskiing.com